What are digestive problems?

 How manageable are digestive problems?

 Digestive problems can be overcome with over-the-counter treatment and minor lifestyle changes.
 Even long term digestive problems are usually manageable with medication.
-As with any medical condition, speak to your doctor if you have any conditions at any point – whether you are developing symptoms for the first time, or your existing symptoms are getting worse.
+As with any medical condition, speak to your doctor if you have any concerns at any point – whether you are developing symptoms for the first time, or your existing symptoms are getting worse.